lvthnn/amsimr/README.md

 in faster replicate simulations when using [user-specified metric summary functions](vignettes/custom_metrics.Rmd).

-### Getting started

-If you are new to the **amsim** simulation family we recommend starting with the tutorial vignettes and documentation available on the package site.

 ### Installation
 Install the latest stable version from GitHub (requires the [devtools](https://github.com/r-lib/devtools) package):